-We're so excited to be partnering with the new Access Language Center in Biougra, Morocco, in support of English programs and literacy for all.
+We're excited to be partnering with the innovative new Access Language Center in Biougra, Morocco, in support of English programs and literacy for all.

 by Barb Mackraz

 Since the beginning of Morocco Library Project (MLP), we've been working with public high schools in rural regions all over the country, especially east and south of the High Atlas Mountains.
-It's a real joy to boost high school programs, but I've always thought, wouldn't it be cool to start a public library and reach a broader population?
+It's a real joy to boost high school programs, but I've always thought, wouldn't it be nice to start a public library and reach a broader population?
 Well, it's finally happening!